vanus-labs/docs/blog/2023-02-09-http-s3-blog/index.md

 **Note: I ran this in the Background of my terminal, if you wish to see the outputs, remove the ampersand (&) at the end**

-### Step 3: Create Subscription & Make a request using CURL
+### Step 3: Create Subscription and Make a request using CURL

 - The Subscription is a relationship established between a Sink and an Eventbus.
 The Subscription reflects the Sink's interest in receiving events and describes the method for how to deliver those events.
 To create a subcription, use